Station Cafe

 Photo by Timon.

-This is an antenna shop located inside the JR Nanokamachi Station building.
+This is an antenna shop located inside the JR Nanukamachi Station building.

-Not only does it have a sales space for specialties from the 17 cities and towns of the Aizu region, but it also has a cafe space where you can enjoy cold-brewed coffee made with water used to brew local sake, as well as locally produced fruit juice, making it the perfect place to take a break before or after sightseeing on Nanokamachi Street.
+In addition to a sales area for specialty products from 17 cities and towns in the Aizu region, there is also a cafe space where you can enjoy cold-brew coffee made with water used to brew local sake and locally produced fruit juices, making it the perfect place to take a break before or after sightseeing along Nanukamachi Street.

 They also offer local shipping, which is great for people who don't like carrying extra luggage or who want to send a gift to someone far away